bjoernalbers/wrapp/README.md

 ## Prologue

-Say you wanna put your nice Mac OS X application in a handy disk image (DMG) for distribution.
+Say you wanna put your nice macOS application in a handy disk image (DMG) for distribution.
 Why not use *wrapp* for this?
-It is a short wrapper around `hdiutil` ;-)
+It is a short wrapper around `hdiutil`.

 ## Requirements